senabmn/Senabumin.github.io/_pages/markdown.md

   19. Hungary
   20. Croatia
   21. Cyprus
-  22. Bahamas
+  22. Portugal
-  23. Canada!
+  23. Thailand
+  24. Egypt
+## I have a Youtube Channel!
+My Youtube channel is very amateur right now, but I am planning to upload more travel videos!
+[My Youtube Channel}(https://www.youtube.com/@senabumin4650/featured)

-## Books
+## Songs

-Here are a few books that I am simultaneously reading/listening.
+Here are a few songs that I am simultaneously listening.

-  1. The Book of Why - Dana Mackenzie and Judea Pearl
+  1. Protoje - Resist Not Evil
-  2. The Midnight Library - Matt Haig
+  2. Rammstein - Any Ramm songs
-  3. Finland: The Country of White Lilies - Grigory Spiridonovich Petrov
+  3. To be updated :)